Mike Lynn: WLAF

 In 1990, Lynn was named president of the World League of American Football.
-He resigned as Vikings general manager, but retained his position as executive vice president.
-Lynn resigned as WLAF president on August 3, 1991 after less than one year on the job.
+He resigned as Vikings general manager, but retained his ownership stake and the title of executive vice president.
+Lynn resigned as WLAF president on August 3, 1991, after less than one year on the job.

-Return to Vikings
+Departure from Vikings

-In December 1991, a group aligned with Lynn purchased the shares of feuding Vikings minority partners Irwin L. Jacobs and Carl Pohlad.
-Two months later his 10% stake in the team was purchased by the club's nine other partners.
+On July 26, 1991, NFL commissioner Paul Tagliabue and the league finance committee informed Lynn that the league would not approve his group's ownership of the Vikings unless it had one general partner who owned 60% of the group's stock or 30% of all of the club's stock.
+On December 16, 1991, Lynn, Whitney and Dyer's group purchased Pohlad and Jacobs' shares for $50 million.
+However, two months later, Lynn's stake in the team was purchased by the club's other partners, ending his involvement with the team.

 Later life and death

 In 1983, Lynn purchased Walter Place in Holly Springs, Mississippi.
 The Lynns fulfilled the ambition of former Walter Place owner Oscar Johnson by building a walking park with water features and botanical gardens on an adjacent piece of property.
 They also acquired Featherston Place and Polk Place.
-Lynn died on July 21, 2012 at Baptist Memorial Hospital – North Mississippi in Oxford, Mississippi.
+Lynn died on July 21, 2012, at Baptist Memorial Hospital – North Mississippi in Oxford, Mississippi.